-Award winning German young adult and children's book author who has become well known for more than 90 novels in her long and illustrious career.
+Award winning German young adult and children's book author who was well known for more than 90 novels in her long and illustrious career.
 She is perhaps best known for Die Wolke, or in English, The Cloud, a novel roughly inspired by the Chernobyl disaster.
 Many of her novels feature a strong anti-nuclear power philosophy.

 She worked as a teacher following World War II and taught in foreign German schools in South America.

 Some of her more well known novels in the United States include Traitor, The Final Journey, and Dark Hours.